Chymyst/chymyst-core/docs/other_work.md

 - "Joinads", a Join-Calculus implementation as a compiler patch for F# and Haskell: [Petricek and Syme 2011](https://www.microsoft.com/en-us/research/publication/joinads-a-retargetable-control-flow-construct-for-reactive-parallel-and-concurrent-programming/).
 The project is not maintained.
 - Implementations of Join Calculus for iOS: [CocoaJoin](https://github.com/winitzki/AndroJoin) and for Android: [AndroJoin](https://github.com/winitzki/AndroJoin).
 These projects are not maintained.
 - [Join-Language](https://github.com/syallop/Join-Language): implementation of Join Calculus as an embedded Haskell DSL (2014).
 The project is in development.
+- [JEScala](https://www.stg.tu-darmstadt.de/research/programming_languages/jescala_menu/index.en.jsp): an implementation of Join Calculus in Scala (2014) that accompanied [this academic paper](http://www.guidosalvaneschi.com/attachments/papers/2014_JEScala-Modular-Coordination-with-Declarative-Events-and-Joins_pdf.pdf), and its development appears to be abandoned.

+The code of `Chymyst` is a clean-room implementation of join calculus, not based on the code of any of the previous work.
-The implementation of JC in `Chymyst` is based on ideas from Jiansen He's `ScalaJoin` as well as on CocoaJoin / AndroJoin.
+The chosen syntax in `Chymyst` aims to improve upon the design of He Jiansen's `ScalaJoin` as well as building on the experience of implementing CocoaJoin / AndroJoin.

 ## Improvements with respect to Jiansen He's `ScalaJoin`